 Yesterday Matt Cutts, head of Google’s web spam team, announced the arrival of the Google Scraper Report via his Twitter feed, stating . . .

 “If you see a scraper URL outranking the original source of the content in Google, please tell us about it.”

 The Google Scraper Report is a simple tool, powered by Google Drive, that provides webmasters with a chance of rectifying the damage caused by stolen content.
 Webmasters need only input the URL of their original content, followed by the URL of the scraped content and the URL of the search results that rank the scraped content higher than the original source.
 After that, it is just a case of ticking a box to confirm that the original site is following Google’s webmaster guidelines and then clicking the “Submit” button.

 Google is not promising their new tool will provide a quick solution to the problem—or any solution at all—they are merely asking that webmasters let them know about the problem.
 Bearing in mind Google’s low opinion of duplicate content and even lower level of tolerance to search engine spam, it seems likely that Google will take some kind of definitive action against sites that offend in this way.

-Webmaster who wish to remove infringing content from the internet, or from the search results, do have other options available to them, but taking action against scraped content can be time consuming, so the new Google Scraper Report is certainly a step in the right direction.
+Webmasters who wish to remove infringing content from the internet, or from the search results, do have other options available to them, but taking action against scraped content can be time-consuming, so the new Google Scraper Report is certainly a step in the right direction.
 Want to check it out?
 Here’s a link